Yantiomene/blood-/README.md

 # Blood+ 🩸

-> Important Update (2025-09-21)
->
-> - Redis has been started and integrated for ephemeral tokens.
-> - Email verification is now fully working for newly registered users and for previously registered users who verify later.
-> - Client uses cookie-based auth with axios.withCredentials; backend CORS is configured to allow credentials from the Next.js dev URL.
-> - Client .env: Create client/.env and set NEXT_PUBLIC_API_URL to your backend API base (e.g., http://localhost:5000/api).
-After changing it, restart the Next.js dev server.
-> - Profile page fixes: The profile update form has been stabilized.
-Submission now properly validates and sends location as [longitude, latitude], awaits server response, shows clear success/error messages, and refreshes the profile state.
-> - Geolocation: Users can click “Use my location” to auto-fill coordinates (longitude, latitude).
-After submitting your profile, the server attaches a formatted address based on those coordinates.
-> - Address-based geocoding: Type an address or place name and click “Geocode” to fill coordinates; backend calls Google Geocoding API and stores location as [longitude, latitude].
-Requires GOOGLE_MAPS_API_KEY in backend env; client must set NEXT_PUBLIC_API_URL to your backend /api base (e.g., http://localhost:2000/api).
-> - ESLint: Cleaned up no-unescaped-entities issues (e.g., apostrophes in text) and addressed react-hooks/exhaustive-deps where applicable.
-> - To test locally:
->   1) Ensure Redis is running (default localhost:6379) and backend env includes REDIS_URL if applicable.
->   2) Start backend and client; register a new account via the client; retrieve the verification code from email (or logs in dev) and submit on /auth/verifyEmail.
->   3) Visit /auth/profile, edit a few fields, optionally click “Use my location”, then submit.
-You should see a success message and, on refresh/navigation, your updated data should persist.
->   4) Existing users can also trigger a verification email and complete verification successfully.
-> - Note: Ensure NEXT_PUBLIC_API_URL (client) and CLIENT_URL/SERVER_URL (backend) are set consistently.
->
 ## Problem Statement: 🆘

 In many African hospitals, the availability of blood for patients in need is a critical challenge.
 Hospitals often lack sufficient blood stocks, leading to delays in emergency situations or the burden of purchasing replacement blood falling on the patient's family.
 There is a need for a reliable and efficient system to connect blood donors with those in need and ensure a timely and accessible supply of blood in local communities.